lemtom/untor-media/Fonts/README.md

 ## Fonts used in Free League's publications:
 ### Aniron
-User for greater headings.
+Used for greater headings.

-You can find this free for personal use font on [Pete Klassen's site](https://www.thehutt.de/tolkien/fonts.html)
+You can find this free for personal use font on [Pete Klassen's site](https://www.thehutt.de/tolkien/fonts.html).
+It was based on the end credits of the Lord of the Rings films.

 ### New Baskerville
 Used for lesser headings and body text.